 Civic engagement work, unlike the general contributions of volunteers, is both topic-driven, specific and guided.
 It can be undertaken by anyone over the age of 16.
 You do not have to be a student.

-Sun works with MDA partner, the Southeast Asian Coalition, in order to promote civil society issues such as Citizenship information fairs and voter registration information geared specificially to newcomer communities.
+Sun from the Southeast Asian Coalition (SEAC) and Sel from North Carolina Asian American Together (NCAAT) work with MDA in order to promote civil society issues such as Citizenship information fairs and voter registration information geared specifically to newcomer communities.
 Various events are designed to encourage Montagnard community members' active involvement in the American social and political life consistent with democratic values.

 To address broad concerns shared by many in the wake of the devastating fire at a refugee apartment complex, Network members and friends had a hand in organizing a series of dialog circles about what happened and what steps could be taken to prevent future disasters that affected many families including Montagnard community members.
 Officials and organization representatives attended, but so did average civilians.